Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/multiseq.md

 * *k* is equal to 2 at either the start or the end of the protein (i.e., *i* is equal to 1 or *N*), and *k* is equal to 3 otherwise.
 * The variance term $$\sigma_{ij}^2$$ is equal to $$\left\lvert{i-j}\right\rvert ^{0.15}$$, which corresponds to the sequence separation between the *i*-th and *j*-th alpha carbons.

 **Note:** The above definition assumes that the two proteins have the same length or have been pre-processed by removing amino acids that only occur in one protein.
-Generalizations of Qres for proteins of non-equal length exist that first align proteins and retain only those amino acids for structural comparison that are shared by the two proteins.
+Generalizations of Qres for proteins of non-equal length first align the sequences of two proteins and retain only those amino acids for structural comparison that are shared by the two proteins.
 {: .notice--info}

 If two proteins are very similar at the *i*-th alpha carbon, then for every *j*, the difference *d*(<em>s</em><sub><em>i</em></sub>, <em>s</em><sub><em>j</em></sub>) - *d*(<em>t</em><sub><em>i</em></sub>, <em>t</em><sub><em>j</em></sub>) will be close to zero, meaning that each term inside the summation in the Qres equation will be close to 1.
 The sum will be equal to approximately *N* - *k*, and so Qres will be close to 1.
 As two proteins become more different at the *i*-th alpha carbon, then the term inside the summation will head toward zero, and so will the value of Qres.

 Qres is therefore a metric of similarity ranging between 0 and 1.
-Low scores indicate low similarity between two proteins at the *i*-th position, and higher scores indicate high similarity at this position.
+Low Qres scores indicate that two proteins differ structurally at the *i*-th position, and high scores indicate that the two proteins are similar structurally similarity at this position.

 We now will compute Qres for the SARS-CoV and SARS-CoV-2 spike proteins using the VMD plugin *<a href="https://www.ks.uiuc.edu/Research/vmd/plugins/multiseq/" target="_blank">Multiseq</a>*, a bioinformatics analysis environment.
 After determining Qres, we will visualize the individual locations where the two RBD regions differ.